Javon Ringer

-Javon Eugene Ringer (born February 2, 1987) is a former American football running back.
-He played college football for Michigan State University, and was drafted in the fifth round of the 2009 NFL draft.
+Javon Eugene Ringer (born February 2, 1987) is an American former professional football player who was a running back for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Michigan State Spartans, earning consensus All-American honors in 2008.
+He was selected in the fifth round of the 2009 NFL draft.

-Ringer attended Chaminade-Julienne High School where he set school and state records.
+Ringer attended Chaminade Julienne High School where he set school and state records.
 In college, he achieved many awards.
 In 2005, he earned honorable mention Freshman All-America status from The Sporting News.
 He was also named to The Sporting News Big Ten All-Freshman Team.
 In 2006, he earned the Biggie Munn Award, an award given to the team's most inspirational player.
 In 2007, he had a breakout season, becoming Michigan State's first 1,000 yard carrier since T. J. Duckett in 2001.
 He was also named Second Team All-Big Ten in the coaches and media polls.
 In 2008, as a senior, he was one of four team captains.
 He was a semi-finalist for the Maxwell Award, the Walter Camp Award, and was a finalist for the Doak Walker Award, which he finished in third, behind Shonn Greene and Knowshon Moreno.
 He was also a Heisman Trophy candidate at one point, the only running back to be officially nominated all year.

 He had a minor knee injury during the end of the 2008 season, which led to corrective surgery.
 This slowed his Combine numbers; however, he improved upon them during MSU's Pro Days.
 He was one of three Spartans invited to the NFL combine.
 ESPN.com ranked him the 8th best running back in the draft.
-He was a projected third rounder in the 2009 NFL Draft.
+He was a projected third rounder in the 2009 NFL draft.
 Another site listed him as a mid-second round draft choice.
 His performance at the MSU Pro Day "absolutely blew NFL teams away", due to putting up impressive numbers while not fully recovered.
-After being drafted by the Tennessee Titans in the fifth round, Ringer battled several running backs for the third string position coming into his rookie 2009 season, a battle he won.
+After being drafted by Tennessee in the fifth round, Ringer battled several running backs for the third string position coming into his rookie 2009 season, a battle he won.
 He made his NFL debut in week 1, as a kick returner, and overall has played in 7 games.
 He was benched as kick returner after a poor performance in week 2.
 He had his first NFL carries in a week 6 game against the New England Patriots.
 Ringer's NFL career was marred by injuries, having missed 27 games in 4 years.
 Since retiring from the NFL, Ringer has worked with his alum Michigan State as an assistant coach.